 Total Coverage Delta

-Total Coverage Delta shows how the Total Coverage has changed between two points, typically between the current branch and the base branch in a pull request.
+Total Coverage Delta shows how the Total Coverage has changed between two points, typically between the current branch and the base branch in a pull request.- To understand the impact of changes on overall project coverage

 - To prevent merging changes that significantly decrease coverage